CHN-beta/ovito/doc/manual/reference/pipelines/visual_elements/bonds.rst

 """"""""""

 Bond width
   Controls the width of bonds cylinders or lines (in simulation units of length).
+Ignored if per-bond diameter values have been assigned to the ``Width`` bond property.

 Flat shading
   Switches to a flat line representation instead of three-dimensional cylinders.